YuvalRoter/KeyBound/KeyBound/README.txt

 	- Implementation detail (for the grader):
 	  - When a torch is picked up, it stays in the player’s inventory until disposed.
 	  - When an element is disposed, it is dropped onto the floor and can be picked up again.
+	  - (The implementation of the drop torch will be significant when we will add a bomb the player wouldnt be able to hold a torch and a bomb)

 9. Springs (summary)